gamingwithaflo/relation-browser/README.md

 Backend is returning mocked data and atm has one endpoint:
 ```
-   /api/relation
+   /api/relation/<namespace>
-      Returns a list of Nodes (Pods)
+      Returns a list of Nodes (Deployment Config)
       Label contains the relational data
 ```